NoahBurkholder/wiki-noah/readme.md

 ### Getting Started

 Okay. *Don't freak out* is my first advice.
-The most unanimous anxiety in all of game development is crippling imposter syndrome.
+The most unanimous feeling in all of game development is crippling imposter syndrome.

 > "Impostor syndrome (also known as impostor phenomenon, fraud syndrome or the impostor experience) is a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a 'fraud'."